A New Standard for GPS Bike Computers

-OMATA One is a modern cycling computer built around the One, our patented digital-to-analog engine.
-The OMATA One translates GPS and other sensor data into rotary mechanical movement, so you can see and feel your effort through the physical motion of legible, high-contrast dial hands.
+OMATA One is a Smart GPS Bike Computer.
+It is built around the One, our patented digital-to-analog core.
+The OMATA One translates satellite GPS signals into rotary mechanical movement, so you can see and feel your effort through the physical motion of legible, high-contrast dial hands.

 Connect to your OMATA One with our OMATA Utility App.
 Download your ride data and share it to Strava.

 The OMATA One saves all your ride data in the industry standard FIT file format, compatible with all of your favorite online fitness services and applications.

 The OMATA One comes in two variants: Metric on Gray, and Imperial on White.